UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 ```
 :::

-Slurm will save a file called `locator_job_12345678.out` where the number is replaced with the JobID SLURM assigned to your job.
+Slurm will save a file called `locator_job_12345678.out` where the number is replaced with the JobID Slurm assigned to your job.
 The output that would normally be printed to the screen while locator is running (which we save when we ran locator interactively) will be saved to this file.
 View this file with `cat`

 ```bash
 cat locator_job_12345678.out